chewbranca/kore/README.md

 F4 - force respawn (if you get bugged)
 ```

-Fireballs counteract with each other, so use them for both offense and defense!
+Fireballs counteract each other, so use them for both offense and defense!

 Watch out for Kur...